 These are some of the trending colors, motifs and materials for fall 2017.
 In a nutshell, they focus on appropriating natural elements and going for a more rustic, vintage or antique look—but you might find some surprising tips, too.

 Look forward to seeing a lot of natural motifs at the dinner table this season: wood grain, woven textures and deep, dark greens will be popular.
 This fall, look for wooden serveware like this Harmony 3-piece salad set.
-You might also seek out accessories inspired by nature, like this beautiful gilt leaf square tray or tree-shaped trivet.

-You might think pink is better suited for the spring, but pink is trending as the perfect color for transition between hot and cooler months.
+You might think pink is better suited for the spring, but pink is trending as the perfect colour for transition between hot and cooler months.
 In fact, once the season’s done, you can break out the pink tableware next spring, too, making it a versatile and thrifty colour palette to work with.

 Speaking of fruits and leaves, consider turning to your own back yard to find the perfect centrepiece for the dinner table.
 Local foliage—like ornamental grasses, leaves, pinecones and more—let you put fall colours on display in a personalized way unique to your geographic region.
 It can also be quite fun, as children enjoy foraging for the perfect specimens to display.